-Quick and moist, bite sized Lamingtons are Australia’s most favorited cake recipe!
+Quick and moist, bite sized Lamingtons are Australia’s most favorite cake recipe!
 Delicious sponge cake, dipped in chocolate sauce and covered in shredded coconut.
 Just heaven!

 I came across an article back in January when I was still trying to decide what to make for Australia Day and ended up baking these delicious Sausage Rolls and some Aussie Pies where was debated if freezing the cake sponge may be the little secret for getting perfect Lamingtons.